 Cairo is the Hollywood of the Arab world, and Zamalek is the Manhattan of Cairo.
 It’s one of the safest parts of the city, with high-end shops, and an abundance of bakeries and art galleries.
 Every corner offers something new and you could spend your whole day shopping still without making a big dent in your wallet.
-I’ve only been living in Zamalek for a short time but have done more than enough exploring to find the best ways to spend your time here.
+I only lived in Zamalek for four months but I did more than enough exploring to find the best ways to spend your time there.

 Address: 6 Brazil Street

 This is where you want to buy your groceries.
 It’s a luxury market with cured meats, imported cheese, oils, breads and more.
-It’s about three times the price of a regular market but the quality of the food is well worth your money.
+It’s about three times the price of a regular market but the quality of the food is well worth your money, and it’s still less expensive than a Whole Foods in the U.S., with the same type of food.

 Address: 3 Brazil Street